adminpassword/django-led-webapp/README.md

 Setup database ✔️
 Host server with raspberry pi on local network ✔️ Light up LEDs with test data ✔️
-Create UI to create boulder data ❌
+Create UI to create boulder data ✔️

+Website should be very close to done will revamp readme in the future